internetarchive/dweb-mirror/USING.md

 [issue#183](https://github.com/internetarchive/dweb-mirror/issues/183) These buttons should control whether IPFS/WebTorrent are enabled

-* Then comes an indicator for this page, whether it is being crawled, and if so how much has been stored.
+* Then comes an indicator for this page, whether it is being crawled, and if so approximately how much has been stored.

-[issue#168](https://github.com/internetarchive/dweb-mirror/issues/168) Size indicator is wrong on first page.

 * If the mirror is online to the Internet Archive (HTTP shows Green) then next comes a "Reload" button, you can click this to force it to check with the Archive for an up to date list.